tekboart/SNA-pointcloud/README.md

 ![seaborn](https://img.shields.io/badge/seaborn-svg?style=flat&color=79AAB6&label=&logoColor=white&labelColor=gray)
 ![DGL](https://img.shields.io/badge/Deep_Graph_Library-svg?style=flat&color=359BF0&label=DGL&logo=dgl&logoColor=white&labelColor=gray)

-This repository contains the code (and a sample of data) of a research project at the intersection of SNA, Graph ML, and built environment.
-This reserach encompasses several steps:
+This repository contains the code (and a sample of data) of a research project at the intersection of SNA, Graph ML, and the built environment.
+This research encompasses several steps:
 1. Importing point cloud data into python.
 1. Converting point cloud data to the corresponding Adjacency matrix.
 1. Creating an undirected Graph network (using igraph).
-1. Analyze the created Graph using different metrics (e.g., centerality measures).
+1. Analyze the created Graph using different metrics (e.g., centrality measures).
-1. Conduct community detection (CD) on Graph using different methods (i.e., Label Propagation, Eigenvector, Infomap, and Components).
+1. Conduct community detection (CD) on the graph using different methods (i.e., Label Propagation, Eigenvector, Infomap, and Components).
 1. Visualize and compare the results (of different CD methods)

 ## Requirements